 Confusing; yes.
 But it does have its proponents.

 A miracle is defined as an event that is caused by a supernatural entity.
 So if miracles occur, then there must be a supernatural entity, God, behind them.
 So if miracles can be demonstrated to occur, or to have occurred in the past, then there must be a God.
 The biggest miracle ever to occur is the creation of the universe, so God does exist.

 Seemingly hardwired into humanity is a sense of right and wrong, and of fairness.
 There is also a willingness to self-sacrifice, a willingness that seems contrary to a purely naturalistic understanding of life.
 What is the source of this morality?
 Is it a trait that evolution has left us with?
 Is it culturally derived?
 Or is it a divine moral lawgiver?
 There are problems with the first two, so it must be the third.

 For more on this argument, see “The Moral Argument: Objective Goodness Requires God“.

 Throughout time and place, wherever modern man has been found, there is some trace of religion.
 An acknowledgment of something greater than ourselves.
-That is quite the coincidence, unless the creator has built into us a desire to know him.
+That is quite a coincidence.
+Unless the creator has built into us a desire to know him.

 What can I know about God apart from the Bible?
 This is generally what is considered to be general revelation, what is revealed about God through some source other than the Bible or other God-inspired writings.
 General revelation can include: